 fname File name

 ltype Lock type

 VCSAgLockType enum describes the type of lock.

 For example:

 enum VCSAgLockType { VCSAgExclusiveLock, //for write operation VCSAgSharedLock //for read operation }

 btype Blocking type

-VCSAgBlockingType enum describes the type of blocking which the user can require.
+btype Blocking type VCSAgBlockingType enum describes the type of blocking which the user can require.

-For example:
+btype VCSAgBlockingType enum describes the

-enum VCSAgBlockingType{ VCSAgBlocking, VCSAgNonBlocking }
+btype VCSAgBlockingType enum describes the type of blocking which the user can require.